ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 If you already have a free cluster and just want to create a new database for this lab, use the Create button in the Create database tile.

-### Challenge 1, Task 2: Write your Kusto query to create table and ingest data from the storage
+### Challenge 1, Task 2: Write your first Kusto query
+**Write your first Kusto query to create table and ingest data from the storage**

 Before starting this task,